pjongy/jraze/README.md

   - Endpoint for client can attach through REST API
   - Take roles about register device/notification
   - Also it shows device's event for notification
-  - Publish job for 'Notification worker'
+  - Publish job for 'Notification worker' if not scheduled notification
+  - Change just status of notification if scheduled notification (It will published by 'Notification batch')

+- Notification batch
+  ---
+  - Periodically check launched notification existence and publish "launched scheduled notification" for 'Notification worker'

 - Notification worker
   ---